xpresserjs/env/readme.md

 ## Functions
 Two functions are exported by the package.

-- `LoadEnv` - A function Loads your env file.
+- `LoadEnv` - Loads your env file with option for required keys.
-- `Env` - A function that loads and validates your environment variables.
+- `Env` - Loads and validates your environment variables with a simple schema.
 (Typescript Friendly)

 ## Example File
 Using this **local.env** file